 Landlords should focus on the APR

-Landlords should aim to minimise long-term finance costs.
-They should be wary of eye catching headline rates, these often come with high product fees and often only last a year or two before more fees are required pay for re-financing arrangements.
+Landlords should aim to minimise long-term BTL mortgage costs.
+They should be wary of eye catching headline BTL rates, these often come with high product fees and often only last a year or two before more fees are required pay for re-financing arrangements.

 The best measure to use when comparing different BTL finance products is the APR (Average Percentage Rate).
 The APR gives us the truest cost of the BTL loan, worked out over its entire term.
 This annualised rate reflects the rate of interest to be paid in setting up the loan, as well as the rate of the buy-to-let loan once any initial discount or special term have come to an end.